getnelson/nelson/docs/src/hugo/content/documentation/cli.md

 $ nelson login nelson.yourdomain.com
 ```

-But the following additional options are also availabe.
+But the following additional options are also available.
 Note that the `--disable-tls` option should only ever be used for local development, and is not intended for regular usage.

 ```
 # fully explicit login